 Harris says improving your brand enables you to reassess your business.
 Question what you offer, who you offer it to, where you offer it and - crucially - what makes it special.

-“Staff on the front line are often first to spot when a brand needs reinvigorating, so seek their feedback.
-If your people don’t think you’re prepared to listen and try to stay ahead of the game, flagging sales figures may not be your only problem that needs solving,” he warns.
+"Staff on the front line are often first to spot when a brand needs reinvigorating, so seek their feedback.
+If your people don't believe you're prepared to listen and stay ahead of the game, flagging sales figures may not be your only problem that needs solving," he warns.

 "Getting your mojo back begins with creating a new vision of where you want to be in three or possibly five years' time," says Shaun Philpott of Wolverhampton-based consultancy Steps for Success.

 "That vision should be achievable, but that doesn't mean it should lack ambition.
 Remove yourself completely from your business for a day - you need time to think, free from distractions.
 Set out your new vision on paper and stick it on the wall so you can remind yourself why you're running your business."

 When first working with new clients, Philpott asks them to list their key objectives.
 "These might centre on turnover or profit, market position, number of employees or customers, personal financial rewards work-life balance etc.

 "Then we break things down into key annual objectives they must achieve if they are to hit their longer-term target.
 A short-term action plan for each key aim can be devised, which can help to ensure the business keeps moving forward - and doesn't just end up treading water year after year."